-However the Leaning Tower of Pisa isn’t the only attraction in “Piazza dei Miracoli”.
-In this central Pisa square you will find, besides the Leaning Tower of Pisa, also the Cathedral of Santa Maria Assunta (or Duomo of Pisa), and the Baptistery.
-You can join a guided tour that will take you to visit all three attractions, including the rooftop of the Leaning Tower so that you can enjoy the epic views.
+However, the Leaning Tower of Pisa isn’t the only attraction in “Piazza dei Miracoli.”
+In this central Pisa square, you will find, besides the Leaning Tower of Pisa, the Cathedral of Santa Maria Assunta (or Duomo of Pisa) and the Baptistery.
+You can join a guided tour that will take you to visit all three attractions, including the rooftop of the Leaning Tower, so that you can enjoy the epic views.

 Interesting Places to See

-Besides the main historical sights there are also other interesting places to see in Pisa, such as Campo Santo Monumentale, the Keith Haring Mural and River Arno, as well as lots of local shops, bars and restaurants.
+Besides the main historical sights, there are other exciting places to see in Pisa, such as Campo Santo Monumentale, the Keith Haring Mural, and River Arno, as well as lots of local shops, bars, and restaurants.

-Pisa is a fairly small city, so the easiest way to get around is on foot.
-You can visit Pisa at any time of the year, although the best time to do so is in spring, when the weather is nice but not too hot like in the summer months.
+Pisa is a relatively small city, so the easiest way to get around is on foot.
+You can visit Pisa at any time of the year, although the best time to do so is in spring when the weather is nice but not too hot like in the summer months.

 #10 – Lucca, Tuscany

 Lucca is located on the west coast of Central Italy, near Pisa, and is known as the “City of 100 Churches.”
 Its history includes being founded by the Etruscans and as an important meeting place between Julius Caesar and Crassus (an important Roman general and statesman).